 This cryptographic encryption protocol was developed by NIST in 1997 as a successor of DES (Data Encryption Standard) which was an older encryption method.
 Here’s a detailed overview of this military-grade encryption and how it actually works.

 AES-256 encryption is a type of encryption that provides the highest form of security.
 It is used to store sensitive data and code, as well as for internet privacy.
 The AES-256 encryption can take any data and turn it into a secure code that cannot be decrypted without a password or key.

 It was developed by the National Institute of Standards and Technology (NIST) in 1997 but has been updated since then to keep up with evolving technology.
 Another version, published in 2013, is called Rijndael-AES 256 which uses three different keys: two are public keys for encrypting messages; one private key for decrypting messages.

-This system allows you to share your message with anyone without them being able to read it if they don’t have the private key.
-This system allows you to share your message with anyone without them being able to read it if they don’t have the private key.
+This system allows you to share your message with anyone without them being able to read it if they don’t have a private key.
+This system allows you to share your message with anyone without them being able to read it if they don’t have a private key.

 How does AES-256 Encryption Work?

 AES-256 encryption is a type of encryption that provides the highest form of security.
 It takes your information and turns it into a secure code that cannot be decrypted without a password or key.